Miss Grinnell and Miss Brady Welcome to Year 3

 Values and Virtues

-In Year 3, we are focusing on being Attentive and Discerning.
+In Year 3, we are focusing on being Learned and Wise.

 Catholic Social Teaching

-Our Catholic Social Teaching is Family and Community.
+Our Catholic Social Teaching is Dignity of the Human Person

 RE